 Pneuma – Lime Ears’ new flagship in audiophile town!

-PROS: Build quality, premium unique Signature Lime Ears stock shell design, comfortable fit, well balanced-musical sound signature which takes some inspiration from Harman Target, fun Ti DD sub-bass rumble and BA mid-bass punch, natural sounding midrange with good tonality, good quality treble tuning, good punchy note weight as well as resolution and instrument definition, premium PW Audio No. 10 cable and Pelican 1010 case.
+PROS: Build quality, premium unique Signature Lime Ears stock shell design, comfortable fit, well balanced-musical sound signature, fun Ti DD sub-bass rumble and BA mid-bass punch, natural sounding midrange with good tonality, good quality treble tuning, good punchy note weight as well as resolution and instrument definition, premium PW Audio No. 10 cable and Pelican 1010 case.

 CONS: Nitpicking – More musical than outright technical which can be seen as a pro or a con depending on preferences.
 IMO, a bit of zingy boost in upper treble could’ve been the icing on top of an already fun sound signature (cake?).
 Even though it comes with 3 different types of premium branded ear tips, I think more ear tip options like Azla Sedna, Spiral Dots, Final-E etc. can be included in the asking price to offer more options for fit and signature tweaking, especially since they pair even better than the stock ones.